[Updated on 1 July]

 Covid-19 Rules in Portugal

 Most COVID-19 restrictions in Portugal have been lifted.
 For mainland Portugal and the Azores, you ONLY need to wear a mask in public transport, taxis as well as when visiting nursing homes and health facilities.
-You do not need to wear a mask in restaurants, bars, shopping malls, etc. The isolation period for Covid-19 is set to change from seven to five days.
+You do not need to wear a mask in restaurants, bars, shopping malls, etc.

 In Madeira, the mask rules are slightly different.
 The use of a mask is mandatory for people over the age of 6 in the following scenarios: